-The Council's final net revenue budget against Council Services was £14,704,000.
-The actual net revenue spend against these services was £14,183,000.
+The Council's final net revenue budget against Council Services was £15.323m.
+The actual net revenue spend against these services was £14,519m.

 This differs from the position reported in the Comprehensive Income and Expenditure Statement (CIES) due to the Council managing its budget during the year based on legal rules as opposed to the accounting rules which must be applied only for the financial statements.

-The Table below sets out how the Council's net revenue expenditure position (adjusted for capital and treasury management activity) was financed during the year and also how it has impacted upon the Council's General and Earmarked Reserve balances.
+The Table below sets out how the Council's net revenue expenditure position (adjusted for capital and treasury management activity) was financed during the year and how it has impacted upon the Council's General and Earmarked Reserve balances.